TedHusted/awake/awake.md/awake.md

 “First, I appreciate all the help your office provides to DHS and the other intelligence agencies.”

 “Glad to help.
 That’s what we’re here for.”

-Behind Jill’s desk, on the wall, hang advanced degrees in Cognitive Neuroscience and Computer Science from MIT.
-They show the name “Gillian Chen.”
-On a credenza beneath the degree is a family portrait of Jill with her spouse and two small Eurasian children.
-Her husband is tall, blonde, and Nordic.
-They are standing on a walkway with the classic Disney World castle in the background.

 “Second,” George continues, “I’m putting the final touches on the data for the Presidential Brief meeting today.
 I’m trying to correlate two data streams and my access to one stream is limited.
 Can I send you a link?”